mitheelgajare/Online-Examination-System/README.md

 3. Filter question papers by student's current grade. ( Students of x grade will only be able attempt exams for x grade )
 4. The ability of a teacher to be able to add questions in bulk, by writing an excel (.xlsx) file and uploading it on the website.

-# If there are any errors/problems during installation/execution or in case of any unexpected behaviour, feel free to call +91 777 4093 5785

 # Thank you and have a nice day.